-In India, the law relating to space law has not yet been commercialized thereby currently preventing the common man from making the best of its huge possibilities.
-The space activities are under the purview of ISRO and only if they are commercialized by the national legislation it will benefit the common public.
-This has already been made possible in countries like the USA, Australia etc. I am of the strong opinion that space law could be an extremely promising area as far as practicing lawyers are concerned considering its huge potential as mentioned previously and its ability to contribute to various sectors such as healthcare, navigation, etc. I have always been particularly interested in satellite navigation systems and have also written articles and presented papers on the same in the past.
+In India, the law relating to space law has not yet been commercialized.
+Thereby currently preventing the common man from making the best of its huge possibilities.
+The space activities are under the purview of ISRO.
+And only if they are commercialized by the national legislation it will benefit the common public.
+This has already been made possible in countries like the USA, Australia etc. I am of the strong opinion that space law could be an extremely promising area as far as practicing lawyers are concerned considering its huge potential as mentioned previously.
+And its ability to contribute to various sectors such as healthcare, navigation, etc. I have always been particularly interested in satellite navigation systems and have also written articles and presented papers on the same in the past.

 Can you explain the scope of space law briefly?

 Due to his many limitations on earth, man started exploring space, contemplating the many ways as to how he can best utilize it.
 Under such circumstances, it is important to have specific laws to govern such aspiring individuals and their advances in that regard.
 Only a legal professional can address the need for it, structure it and help to utilise it in the most efficient way.
 Space holds immense potential.
 The GPS we use today is actually a space navigation system.
-It is in fact an American defence system that gives away free signals and can be turned off any time much like the internet.
+It is in fact an American defence system that gives away free signals and they can turn it off any time much like the internet.
 People are already very much dependant on such navigation systems for travelling.
 Similarly, the health services will also undergo revolutionary changes if the large potential of space is rightly utilized.
 There will no longer be any space constraints or distance constraints.

 Recently America has formed a task force for space.
 What is India doing for space technology when viewed likewise?

 India has so far been using space only for scientific purposes and as a part of certain space conventions, India is currently severely constrained and is therefore acting very much within its permitted limits as far as technological developments are concerned.